orangedaisy/bshowco/_posts/2018-04-12-better-modifier-classes-with-css-custom-properties.md

 title: "Better Modifier Classes with CSS Custom Properties"
 ---

-I've used [Sass](https://sass-lang.com) for years now, on many different sizes of projects with many different types of technologies.
+I've used [Sass](https://sass-lang.com) on many different sizes of projects with many different types of technologies.
 For the longest time it was a basic necessity&mdash;regular CSS just didn't have powerful enough tools to manage larger or more complex styling tasks.
 Now, however, CSS has a trick up its sleeve that's been pulling me away from Sass.

 CSS Custom Properties are like [Sass variables](https://sass-lang.com/guide#topic-2) on steroids.
 Whereas Sass